-7 Ways to Manage Financial Stress During Trying Times
+5 Ways to Manage Financial Stress During Trying Times

-You can’t change everything that is causing you stress.
 Some things are simply out of your control.
 If you dwell on things you can’t control, it’s likely to cause you even more stress as you get frustrated with not being able to change them.

-3. Pay essential bills
+2. Pay essential bills first.

 If you are worried about being able to pay all your bills, prioritize essential bills first.
 Sorting through your bills and prioritizing them serves two purposes: